NaitLee/phfs-bundler-win/README.md

 ```
 7. Run `bundle.py` with Python3, input path to cloned [PHFS repo](https://github.com/NaitLee/PHFS) folder, wait for a while, then done 😉
 8. You can run PHFS with `phfs-win\start.bat`, redistribute with `phfs-win.zip`.

+## For unix
+For historical reason, needs to generate phfs-win first to continue.

+If you dislike Windows things, simply leave related folders empty to generate phfs-win.

+After generating phfs-win, run `get-unix.py` then done 😉

+You can run PHFS with `phfs-unix\run.py`, redistribute with `phfs-unix.zip`.